sfrangulov/llamaindex-test/README.md

 - Higher answer quality: increase `TOP_K`, enable `USE_HYDE` and `USE_RERANK`
 - Lower latency: disable HyDE/rerank, reduce `TOP_K`
 - If needed, you can disable Chroma telemetry via `PersistentClient(..., settings=...)`
+- Markdown parsing: `NODE_PARSER=markdown` tries a Markdown-aware parser to split by headings/lists; set `NODE_PARSER=markdown_element` for finer-grained elements, or `sentence` to revert to sentence-based chunks.

 ## Troubleshooting